Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 Fit is standard Nike: slightly looser than Adidas, true to size for most people.
 The length is good, sitting right at the hip.
 The side panels have a mesh insert for ventilation that's invisible from the front.

 For anyone attending matches in Miami, Dallas, or Houston this summer, the breathability will matter.
 This kit handles heat well.
+Our USA host nation guide covers the full list of venues and what to expect at each city.

 What Nike Got Right (and What They Didn't)